ludicdrive/landscaping-system-docs/docs/satellite.md

 ## Satellite Image as Decal

-If set to true, a decal actor will be created and the satellite texture will be projected onto the landscape.
+If selected, a decal actor will be created and the satellite texture will be projected onto the landscape.
 (Default).

 ## Satellite Image as Vertex Color

 Only available on mesh landscapes (`LandscapingProcMeshLandscape`).
 If set to true, the satellite image will be applied directly onto the mesh (as vertex color).
 When trying to import satellite imagery as vertex color on a landscape, it will fall back to decal.

-## Both `Decal` and `Vertex Color` set to false
+## Landscape Material

-If neither decal or vertex color is checked, the satellite imagery will be created as Landscape Material on Landscapes or as as Material on Mesh Terrains.
+If selected, the satellite imagery will be created as Landscape Material on Landscapes or as as Material on Mesh Terrains.

 ## Mapbox Zoom Level